Vfold-RNA/RLDOCK/README.md

 cd RLDOCK
 bash install.sh
 ```
-If `make` installed, just type:
+or, if `make` installed, just type:
 ```Bash
 cd RLDOCK
 make
 ```
-Executable file (Recommended)
+Executable file
 -----------------
-The executable file `RLDOCK` will be updated only if necessary.
+The executable file is `RLDOCK` in the base folder.

 Command line options